Exceptionally high carrier mobility in hexagonal diamond: Introduction

-In this work, motivated by the recent success in the experimental synthesis of large-scale samples~\cite{Yang2025}, we thoroughly investigate the carrier mobility of h-diamond, which is a key property that affects charge transport in semiconductors.
-Based on fully \textit{ab initio} calculations, our results reveal that its electron mobility significantly exceeds that of most known semiconductor materials.
-We also shed light on the physical origin of its high carrier mobilities for both electrons and holes, which provides useful guidance for the discovery and design of novel high-mobility materials.
+In this work, motivated by the recent success in the experimental synthesis of its highly-ordered bulk samples~\cite{Yang2025,Lai2026}, we thoroughly investigate the carrier mobility of h-diamond using fully \textit{ab initio} calculations, revealing that its mobility significantly exceeds that of most known semiconductor materials.
+Based on group theory and the spatial distributions of charge density and scattering potential, we further uncover two crucial mechanisms as the physical origins of its high mobility, thereby guiding the discovery and design of novel high-mobility materials.